navid0308/A1Evo_MJ_Custom/README.md

 Guides, Changes and FAQs - https://www.avsforum.com/threads/a1evo-mj-custom.3325897/

 ## Changelogs
+### Update PureEQ v4.0.0 changelog -
+One thing I have been quietly chasing is bass that's weighty like Audyssey filtering, with a natural sounding midrange and treble like REW filtering.
+This was the primary motivation for v4.
+* Completely rewrite REW filtering to boost using wide filters and cut using narrow filters
+  * Wide boosts - uses REW arithmetic to generate a boost filter using 1/1 smoothing
+  * Precise cuts - uses REW arithmetic to generate a cut filter using Var smoothing
+  * Significantly better target curve tracking
+* Use raw MLP responses when finalizing XO so it's in sync with Audyssey filtering
+* Rewrite speaker high frequency roll-off calculation
+* Update general roll-off determination smoothing to use Psy
+* Remove REW filtering boost sliders and all related code
+* Add in subtle animation when expanding/collapsing PEQ filters section As a general note, take it easy on the bass with this version.

 ### Update 3/5/2026 PureEQ v3.4.2 changelog -
 This update is applicable to both REW and Audyssey filtering
 * Fix an issue where SW alignment could be incorrect in certain cases